johnsonmkevin/PokeMon-Memory-Game/README.md

 ## Array and local storage

-- This project also makes use of arrays, and local storage which saves the user data on their machine holding the player scores.
+- This project also makes use of arrays, and local storage which saves the user data on their machine holding the player scores in a array, displaying a list of scores to the user.

   ![Array and local storage](https://res.cloudinary.com/frank2021/image/upload/v1669665647/pokemon_game/array_and_localstorage_d3m8uj.png)